 Rory Gallagher developed a great interest in American music at a very young age through radio stations which broadcasted blues and jazz acts, such as Radio Luxembourg, some BBC programs and AFN, the latter having been brought up by the American Army that had setup a naval base in the port of Derry.
 Gallagher discovered some of his greatest influences through these radio programs: Muddy Waters, Woody Guthrie, Big Bill Bronzy and Lead Belly.
 In 1956 , Rory, his brother Dónal and their mother Monica moved to Cork.
-By the age of age of 9, Rory received his very first acoustic guitar and taught himself to play.
+By the age of 9, Rory received his very first acoustic guitar and taught himself how to play.
 He mostly performed in Parish Centres and Schools Halls around Cork.
 Three years later, Rory won a talent contest and spent the money prize on his very first electric guitar.

 In 1963, Rory purchased his 1961 Sunburst Fender Stratocaster for £100 – reportedly the first Strat ever brought to Ireland.
 The guitar would later remain his primary and most-used guitar until his death in 1995.
 The same year, Rory joined The Fontana Showband and toured around Ireland, playing the popular hits of the time.
 In 1965, the band changed their name to The Impact Showband and toured around Ireland, the United Kingdom, Spain and Germany.
 In 1966, Rory left The Impact and formed his own band: Taste.